AbraXa5/personal-blog/content/blog/htb-zipping/index.md

 Furthermore, given that PDO is used for preparing SQL queries, it's worth noting that PDO [permits consecutive multiple queries](https://blog.ulf-wendel.de/2008/pdo_mysqlnd-insecure-multi-statements-and-pdostatementnextrowset/) separated by a new line.

-A payload like this (URL-encoded new line followed by a SQL query to write to a file) should successfully bypass the regex check and write code to execute `phpinfo()` at the specified location.
+A payload like this (URL-encoded new line followed by a SQL query to write to a file) should successfully bypass the regex check and write code to execute `phpinfo()` at the specified location using mysql's `SELECT...INTO OUTFILE`.
 It's interesting that the `/tmp` directory didn't work for writing, but `/dev/shm` functions as expected for some reason.

 ```bash
 %0A';select '<?php phpinfo();?>' into outfile '/dev/shm/poc.php' #2